Philip Krein Krein

 Ph.D.
 Electrical Engineering University of Illinois 1982

 Dr. Krein is a registered professional engineer in Illinois and in Oregon.
 He was a senior Fulbright Scholar at the University of Surrey in the United Kingdom in 1997-98, and was recognized as a University Scholar in 1999, the highest research award at the University of Illinois.
 In 2003, he received the IEEE William E. Newell Award in Power Electronics.
 In 1999-2000 he served as President of the IEEE Power Electronics Society.
 In 2003-2004 he was a member of the IEEE Board of Directors.
-He is an Associate Editor for the IEEE Transactions on Power Electronics.
+He is an Associate Editor for the IEEE Transactions on Power Electronics and for the IEEE Journal of Emerging and Selected Topics in Power Electronics.
 In 2005-2007, he was a Distinguished Lecturer for the IEEE Power Electronics Society.

 For more information